Oil Tank Site Inspections

 • Realtors - Guard against legal liability issues related to required disclosures, and to provide clients with high quality service and financial protection.

 • Check Undocumented Work - If there is no proper documentation verifying previous tank related work, a site inspection is vital to verify what work was actually done.
-If an underground tank was removed without there being any documentation, it is very likely that the contaminated soil was not removed.
+If an underground tank was removed without documentation, it is very likely that the contaminated soil was not removed.

 What to Expect (in common situations)